Kaweesi-Matia/Awesome-Books/README.md

 # Awesome Books

-> This is a project which allows us to add or remove books using plain JavaScript with classes and objects.
+> This is an SPA for a library.
+HTML DOM manipulation is used for dynamically passing data to a single web page.

 ## Built With